5nake/FileSharingServer/README.md

 Language
 =============

+Available translation: en_EN, de_DE
-The program is in German, but you are welcome, if you can send me translations.
-(The translatins are located in /locales) An English translation will be here soon.
+You can send me translations.
+(The translatins are located in /locales)

 Miscellaneous
 =============